 This soup is a textured, creamy yet hearty beef broth made from finely ground raw peanuts, diced tomato, diced onion, peas, cumin, and oregano.

 It is served over a cut of calf or beef ribs with cubed boiled potatoes and topped with little crispy fries.
-This soup will bring the flavor of peanut to your life in an amazing new way.
+This soup will bring the flavor of peanuts to your life in an amazing new way.

 4 – Crema de Choclo